Files

 2. Start (Trigger) the Workflow

-Normally, the first step when building a workspace is adding a reader component, which triggers the flow of data, but interacting with the web is different.
-The workspace still needs an initial trigger to initiate the flow of data, so instead of a reader, we will add a Creator transformer to the canvas.
+Usually, the first step when building a workspace is adding a data source, which triggers the data flow.
+Interacting with the web is different, and the workspace still needs an initial trigger to initiate the data flow.
+Instead of a reader, we will add a Creator transformer to the canvas.

-When the workspace is run (initiated) in a later step, the Creator will send out a null feature to trigger the workspace.
+For FME 2025.1 and older, when the workspace is run (initiated) in a later step, the Creator will send out a null feature to trigger the workspace.
 For the Creator to trigger the HTTPCaller, they need to be connected.
-Click and drag from the arrow on the Creator to the red arrow on the HTTPCaller.
+Click and drag from the arrow on the Creator to the HTTPCaller Input port.
 This connection line sends data from the Creator into the transformer for processing.

 4. Modify Transformer Parameters